 The federal government provides educational loans under the Federal Direct Loan program.
 Repayment of the Federal Direct Loan begins six months after you graduate or six months after you drop below half-time status.

-There are two types of Federal Direct Stafford Loans:
+There are two types of Federal Direct Loans:

 Application: Free Application for Federal Student Aid (FAFSA).

-Click here for more information about the Federal Direct Stafford Loan, including award amounts, eligibility criteria, fees, interest rates, and repayment information.
+Click here for more information about the Federal Direct Loan, including award amounts, eligibility criteria, fees, interest rates, and repayment information.

 Parents can borrow funds to cover educational costs for their dependent students.
 Students must be enrolled in and attend a minimum of 6 credit hours and meet the eligibility criteria outlined in the Federal Direct Parent PLUS Loan information.
 Parents can begin repayment when the loan is fully disbursed, with the first payment generally due within 60 days, or can choose to begin repayment six months after the student is no longer enrolled at least half time or graduates.
-There is no financial need required to be eligible; however, total financial aid cannot exceed cost of education.
-The applicantís credit history will be evaluated in determining loan eligibility.
+There is no financial need required to be eligible; however, total financial aid cannot exceed cost of attendance.
+The applicant's credit history will be evaluated in determining loan eligibility.